palaa159/Docs/OpenBCI Software/06-OpenBCI_Ganglion_SDK.md

 ### Sample Rate
 **~(COMMAND)**
 This works similar to the Channel Settings commands, however, there is no latching character.
-Power cycling the OpenBCI Ganglion board will cause the sample rate to reset back to default of 250Hz.
+Power cycling the OpenBCI Ganglion board will cause the sample rate to reset back to default of 200Hz.

-**IMPORTANT!** The Ganlion cannot and will not stream data over 200SPS.
+**IMPORTANT!** The Ganglion cannot and will not stream data over 200SPS.
 Plug in the wifi shield to get speeds over 200SPS streaming.

 **COMMAND**